-Formulae are provided to calculate the amount of material, fuel and energy price inflation making up the Total Inflation Amount.
-The formulae calculate the amount of inflation by measuring movements in a specified price index (the Relevant Index) and applying it to a stated proportion ("the Percentage") of the Effective Value of an Interim or Final Certificate ("a Certificate") issued by the Employer's Representative under clause 4 of the contract.
-The Effective Value of a Certificate is the amount certified as being the amount due to be paid to the Contractor under clause 4 of the contract, and adjusted in accordance with the requirements of the Agreement.
+Formulae are provided to calculate the amount of material, fuel and energy price inflation making up the Total Inflation Amount (as appropriative to the project category).
+With the exception of the formula for Material Category Inflation, the formulae calculate the amount of inflation by measuring movements in a specified price index (the Relevant Index) and applying it to a stated proportion ("the Percentage") of the Effective Value of an Interim or Final Certificate ("a Certificate") issued by the Employer's Representative under clause 11 of the contract.
+The Effective Value of a Certificate is the amount certified under clause 11 of the contract, and adjusted in accordance with the requirements of the Agreement.
+The formula for Material Category Inflation uses a different approach, described below.